lannes/Flutter-AdaptiveCards/README.md

 2023 07

 * Updated to work with Flutter > 3.7 that implements null safety.
 Tested with Flutter 3.10
-* added _brain dead_ `Table` implementation as a starting point
+* added minimal `Table` implementation as a starting point
-* migrated from print() to developer.log()
+* migrated from `print()` to `developer.log()`
 * Support both Material and Cupertino Date and Time pickers based on platform
 * Test:
   * Flutter tests must end in `_test`.
 Renamed `_tests` files to `_test`
   * Test upgrade to work with Flutter 3.10 and flutter_test ???
   * Added simple `Table` test
-  * Migrated test off of Roboto to default testing font in an attempt to make more platform agnostic. line spacing was different on different platforms even using project bundled Roboto
+  * Migrated test off `Roboto` font to default testing font in an attempt to make more platform agnostic. line spacing was different on different platforms even using project bundled Roboto
   * Upgraded testing SDK

 2023 06